preciofishbone/OmniaDocsG2/working-with-events/register-for-event/index.rst

 Register for an event
 =======================

-Information on this page describes the Event options available for all users.
-External users that has been invited in Entra ID, can use the Event options the same way as is described here.
+Information on this page describes the event options available for all users.
+External users that has been invited in Entra ID, can use the event options the same way as is described here.

 Register myself and maybe some more
 *************************************